-- be incurred by you within the project period - be a direct cost of the project - be incurred by you to undertake required project audit activities - meet the eligible expenditure guidelines.
+- be incurred by you within the project period, and - be a direct cost of the project, or - be incurred by you to undertake required project audit activities, and - meet the eligible expenditure guidelines.

-You can only use Building Better Regions Fund (BBRF) grant funds or cash contributions for eligible expenditure.
+You can only use BBRF grant funds or cash contributions for eligible expenditure.
 Non-cash contributions are not eligible.
 For BBRF purposes, non-cash contributions have the following characteristics: